A summer guide to beating the heat at Atlanta’s best public pools

 Wills Park Pool

-Hours: The leisurely pool is open exclusively to residents on Mondays and operates from noon to 5 p.m.
-The pool is open 10 a.m. to 8 p.m.
-Tuesdays and Thursdays, noon to 8 p.m.
-Wednesdays and Fridays, 10 a.m. to 8 p.m.
-Saturdays and noon to 6 p.m.
+Hours: The leisurely pool is open exclusively to residents on Mondays and operates from noon-5 p.m.
+The pool is open 10 a.m.-8 p.m.
+Tuesdays and Thursdays; noon-8 p.m.
+Wednesdays and Fridays, 10 a.m.-8 p.m.
+Saturdays and noon -6 p.m.
 Sundays.
-On May 30, July 4 and Sept.
-5, the pool will be open noon to 7 p.m.
-As of Aug.
+On July 4 and Sept.
+5, the pool will be open noon-7 p.m.
+Beginning Aug.
 8, the pool will only be open on weekends until Sept.
 5.

-Price: Alpharetta residents pay $5 for admission, and non-residents pay $8.
-Children 3 years old or younger get in for free.
+Price: Alpharetta residents pay $5, and non-residents pay $8.
+Ages 3 and younger get in for free.
 Residents 55 years old or older get in for $1, while non-resident 55 years and older pay $2.
 Pool Passes range from $90 for a single resident to $300 for a non-resident family of four.

 Swim lessons: None.